Ludwig Tessnow: Forensic examination

 Shortly before the murders of the Stubbe brothers, a German biologist, Paul Uhlenhuth, had developed a method that allowed the detection of human and animal blood: the precipitin test.
 Uhlenhuth had been an assistant since 1899 at the Hygiene Institute of the University of Greifswald.
-Hubschmann conducted a meeting with the examining magistrate to discuss whether Uhlenhuth should be commissioned with conducting forensic tests upon the items of clothing and footwear recovered from Tessnow's home.
+Hubschmann conducted a meeting with the examining magistrate to discuss whether Uhlenhuth should be commissioned to conduct forensic tests on the items of clothing and footwear recovered from Tessnow's home.
 The decision was approved and two separate packages containing Tessnow's clothing and footwear, plus the stained stone recovered at the Stubbe crime scene, were sent to Uhlenhuth on 29 July and 1 August.

 On 8 August 1901, Uhlenhuth submitted a report, dated 5 August, to police in which he conclusively determined that although some stains upon Tessnow's overalls, clothing and shoes were actually wood dye, the vast majority of the stains upon his clothing were human blood, with some bloodstains found upon Tessnow's jacket and trousers also sourcing from sheep.
-Uhlenhuth was also able to determine the discolorations upon the large stone found at the crime scene were also human blood, indicating this stone had been used to extensively bludgeon both brothers.
+Uhlenhuth was also able to determine the discolourations upon the large stone found at the crime scene were also human blood, indicating this stone had been used to extensively bludgeon both brothers.